 Be it known unto you therefore, men and brethren, that through this man is preached unto you the forgiveness of sins: And by Him all that believe are justified from all things, from which ye could not be justified by the law of Moses.
 But this man, because He continueth ever, hath an unchangeable priesthood.
 Wherefore He is able also to save them to the uttermost that come unto God by Him, seeing He ever liveth to make intercession for them.
 For such an high priest became us, who is holy, harmless, undefiled, separate from sinners, and made higher than the heavens; Who needeth not daily, as those high priests, to offer up sacrifice, first for His own sins, and then for the people's: for this He did once, when He offered up Himself.
 But this man, after He had offered one sacrifice for sins for ever, sat down on the right hand of God; From henceforth expecting till His enemies be made His footstool.

-For there is one God, and one Mediator between God and men, the man Christ Jesus; Who gave Himself Ransom for us all, to be testified in due time.
+For there is one God, and one Mediator between God and men, the man Christ Jesus; Who gave Himself a Ransom for us all, to be testified in due time.